Do Kids Really Need Vitamins?

 Once breastfed babies start on solid foods (around six months of age) they will need iron-fortified meals at least twice a day.
 Good choices are iron-fortified cereals, high-iron pureed vegetables or meats.
 Vitamin D and iron are added to infant formula which means that formula-fed babies do not need vitamin D or iron supplementation.
 Whether breast or formula-fed, premature babies have more extensive nutritional requirements and often need vitamins added to their diets.

-If your child has limited vegetable and fruit intake, is on a special diet (e.g., vegan) or has a chronic illness you should speak with your pediatrician about whether a vitamin is recommended.
-There are several different forms of vitamins available for children who are not able to swallow pills, including liquid and chewable forms.
+Speak with your pediatrician about the need for a daily vitamin if your child has limited vegetable and fruit intake, is on a special or restricted diet or has a chronic illness.
+Children who are lactose intolerant may need to supplement their diets with extra calcium and vitamin D. Children who eat a vegan diet (no meat, eggs, or dairy) might require additional B12 and vitamin D. There are several different forms of vitamins available for children who are not able to swallow pills, including liquid and chewable forms.

-It is important to know that vitamins are a medicine and if taken in large quantities can cause side effects including life threatening illness, especially the fat soluble vitamins A, D, E and K. Be sure to keep any vitamins and other medications out of reach of children and stored in a bottle with a child safety cap.
-If an overdose occurs or is suspected seek medical treatment right away.
+It is essential to remember that vitamins are medicine.
+If taken in large quantities vitamins can cause side effects, including life-threatening illnesses.
+Overdoses of the fat-soluble vitamins A, D, E and K can be particularly dangerous.
+Gummy and chewable vitamins can easily be confused with candy, leading to accidental vitamin overdoses.
+Be sure to keep any vitamins and all other medications out of reach of children and stored in a bottle with a child safety cap.
+If an overdose occurs or is suspected, call poison control and seek medical treatment right away.